Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 Spongy Moth like to eat the leaves on trees while they are in their caterpillar stage.
 They strip the leaves until early summer, when they enter their moth stage.

-They prefer Oak trees but will eat the leaves of any hardwood tree such as oak, ash, birch or elm.
+They prefer oak trees but will eat the leaves of any hardwood tree such as oak, ash, birch or elm.
+When populations are large, they will also feed on some conifer tree species.
 Look for trees with many caterpillars and not a lot of leaf coverage.

 What we are doing

 The City monitors and controls Spongy Moth populations.
 Each year, priority areas are identified where there are high numbers of Spongy Moth.
-City-owned trees in these areas will receive treatments that may include:
+If priority areas are identified, City-owned trees in these areas will receive treatments that may include:

 • Egg mass surveys during fall and winter months to help estimate population levels next year